Do you or your partner regularly complain that the other is keeping them awake?

 As the one who’s the extremely light sleeper, it was my suggestion initially.
 Fortunately, my partner supported the idea, knowing that I often struggle to sleep when sharing the bed.
-And of course, my incessant position changing and grumpy yawning can unfairly keep her awake too.
+And of course, my exaggerated grumpy position changes often keep her awake too.

 A time for intimacy and a time for sleep